-Raman lidar measurements provide the key results for understanding the physical/chemical processes associated with air pollution episodes.
+Raman lidar measurements provide the key results for understanding the physical chemical processes associated with meteorological processes and air pollution episodes.
 The primary goals of the research undertaken in the environmental programs are to investigate, understand and model the physical and chemical processes important in evolution of air pollution events.
 By measuring the details of the species concentrations and the meteorological factors controlling transport, it is possible to identify the local and distant sources that contribute to increased concentrations of ozone and PM2.5.
 Additional health physics studies attempt to connect the sources of air pollution with population exposure and health effects.
-Finally, the results are used to develop and test models which fully predict the distribution of air pollutants to test regulatory measures.
-The measurement programs also provide an opportunity to improve and validate new measuring techniques needed for process monitoring.
+Finally, these results are used to test and develop models which will be used in the future for meteorological and air quality forecasting.
+The goal of the air quality community is to fully predict the distribution of air pollutants provide a capibility to test regulatory measures.
+These measurement programs also provide an opportunity to improve and validate new measuring techniques needed for process monitoring.

 Measurements of the variations in the profiles of optical extinction, water vapor, and ozone provide valuable insight into the evolution of pollution events.
-Data taken on 21 August showed a sudden increase of ozone in the planetary boundary layer when a plume, which had been transported aloft in an elevated layer from the Midwest region, was mixed into the PBL.
-Since low ozone levels were observed at the surface before the plume arrived and little ozone was observed inside the plume, it was suggested that this rise was due to the presence of ozone precursors transported inside the plume.
-The water vapor profiles show the exact timing of the pollution event, which occurred when the thickening boundary layer mixed the plume material to the surface.
-These measurements show, for the first time, a sequence of dynamical processes occurring in the lower atmosphere that demonstrate the importance of vertical mixing, horizontal transport, and storage of precursor materials in an elevated layer.
-The details revealed in the time sequences of the lidar data add a new dimension to understand the evolution of air pollution episodes.
-The vertical profile information and temporal variations are expected to provide the critical tests for the models under development that are expected to be the basis for future policy development.
+Raman lidar measurements show the effects of dynamical processes occurring in the lower atmosphere and demonstrate the importance of using higher resolution measurements to examine vertical mixing, horizontal transport, and distribution of water vapor, chemical species and particulate materials in an elevated layer.
+The details revealed in the time sequences of the lidar data add a new dimension to understanding meteorological processes and the evolution of air pollution episodes.
+The vertical profile information and temporal variations are expected to provide the critical tests for the models under development.
 The continuous vertical profiles that can be obtained using lidar provide an important dimension for investigating the physical and chemical process of the atmosphere.
-Combining the Raman lidar with other measurements, such as Doppler radar, provides the complete set of parameters for testing model predictions, evaluating dynamical processes (vertical and horizontal), investigating turbidity, obtaining optical extinction profiles and describing the meteorology of the lower atmosphere with improved temporal and spatial resolution.
+Combining the Raman lidar with other measurements, such as Doppler radar, provides the complete set of parameters needed for testing model predictions, evaluating dynamical processes (vertical and horizontal), investigating turbidity, obtaining optical extinction profiles.
+Raman lidar appears to provide the best solution for upgrading the resolution.
+The measurement capabilities have been demonstrated and the Raman lidar approach has been found to be attractive both technically and economically.